Felipao-Dev/3ColumnPreview/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+I want to learn more about responsive design, so that the pages can adapt much better to different devices, taking into account media query and different design techniques.

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**